Hazard Communication Plan

-- Inventories will be updated annually, at a minimum, or more frequently if quantities or operational uses change significantly.
+- Departments must annually (by the last Friday of October) update inventories or more frequently if quantities or operational uses change significantly.

-- All chemicals will be stored in original containers with the manufacturer’s label attached.
+- All chemicals must be stored in original containers with the manufacturers' labels attached.

-- Small quantities intended for immediate use may be placed in a container without a label, provided the individual using the unmarked container keeps it in their possession and the product is used up during the work shift or properly disposed of at the end of the work shift.
+- Small quantities intended for immediate use may be placed in containers without labels, provided the individuals using the unmarked containers keep the unmarked containers in their possession and the product is either used completely or properly disposed at the end of the work shift.

 - Manufacturers’ labels are to be maintained on all containers.
-In the event a label becomes damaged, removed, or unreadable, the container will be labeled immediately with the contents of the container, the manufacturer’s name and address, and a statement of health effect of overexposure.
-The MSDS will be used to aid in correct and complete labeling.
+In the event labels become damaged, removed, or unreadable, departments must immediately re-label identifying the contents, the manufacturers' names and addresses, and statements of health effects of overexposure.
+Use current Safety Data Sheets to re-create and complete the new labels.

-- The MSDS of restocked chemicals will be reviewed against MSDS on file for any information change.
+- Departments must always review new SDSs against SDSs on file for any information change.
 If there is a change in information, the most current MSDS will be copied, filed as required, and the outdated MSDS removed and disposed.